 As a family, the Jacobsens have been all in on technology, with gizmos and gadgets aplenty.
-Using gizmos during travel has been no exception and, as such, we have often been in want of convenient power sources.
+Using gizmos during travel has been no exception and, as such, we have often been in want of convenient power sources to recharge devices.

 This blog post contains affiliate links – at no extra cost to you, using Amazon through a link may result in a small commission to Sleeps5.

 Last year, we purchased a WakaWaka Solar Powered recharging unit after hearing it endorsed as a Christmas present.
 Here is our Waka Waka solar charger review.

 In other posts, we showed you How to Make Suitcases Easy to Spot, and our selections for 5 Family Travel Gadgets for charging, organizing, and helping families sleep while traveling.
 Use the search box in the upper right sidebar, or the menu at the top of this page to search for other travel tips, and Sleeps5 hotels worldwide with family rooms and suites for 5, 6, 7, or more people!

 Purpose of Solar Charger for Family Travel:

 First of all, the charger’s combined benefits of solar power, compact size, and light weight are its initial selling points.
 We took this mobile solar panel with us on our family trip to England and Ireland last summer.
 Please imagine five cell phones, each one acting simultaneously as camera and mapping device.

 Click here to check prices on Amazon for the WakaWaka Power+ Solar Powered Flashlight with Phone Charger!

 How to Charge and Recharge the WakaWaka – Learn From Our Mistake: